 - When moving to a new place from one with bed bugs, make sure that you are not bringing the bugs, or their eggs, with you in your belongings.
 (See linked articles below.)

-Here is a helpful resource on bed bugs, how to identity them, and how to get rid of them:
+Here is a helpful resource on bed bugs, how to identify them, and how to get rid of them:

 Some Maine landlords have been using high-heat treatment as a remedy.
 (Landlords and homeowners should consult with a qualified, experienced expert.)